If you use Codeception installed using composer, install this module with the following command:

 $I->seeInCurrentUrl('/users/');

-$uriChecks that the given input field or textarea equals (i.e. not just contains) the given value.
-Fields are matched by label text, the ânameâ attribute, CSS, or XPath.
+Checks that the given input field or textarea equals (i.e. not just contains) the given value.

 <?php